Overview to funding for a higher education course

 Also universities charging £6000+ a year fees are required to show how they will encourage fair access to their institution from a broader range of people.

-Find out what bursaries and support universities are offering by viewing their fair access agreement (English universities only) or by giving the Student Services department at your chosen university a call.
+Find out what bursaries and support universities are offering by viewing their access and participation plan (English universities only) or by giving the Student Services department at your chosen university a call.

 If you have started or completed a degree previously...